ANAM Folk Journeys

 Program

-EINOJUHANI RAUTAVAARA (arr. piano quintet) The Fiddlers, Op.1
+EINOJUHANI RAUTAVAARA (arr. piano sextet) The Fiddlers, Op.1

 GEORGE ENESCU Impressions d’enfance, Op.28: Selections